tgstation/tgstation-server/README.md

 ## Installing (GUI):
 1. Launch `TGControlPanel.exe` as an administrator.
 A shortcut can be found on your desktop
 1. Use the `Create Instance` button to create a new server instance
-1. Go to the `Repository` Tab and set the remote address and branch of the git you with to track
+1. Go to the `Repository` Tab and set the remote address and branch of the git you with to track.
+Note: To grab the tgstation repo, use the following URL: git://github.com/tgstation/tgstation.git
 1. Hit the clone button
 1. While waiting go to the `BYOND` tab and install the BYOND version you wish
 1. You may also configure an IRC and/or discord bot for the server on the chat tab